 Duchray Castle, Loch Lomond is nestled in the heart of Queen Elizabeth Forest.
 Duchray Castle, is a 500-year-old tower house linked with Rob Roy.
 It offers luxury accommodation in a stunning location.

-This picture book perfect 500-year-old castle has been carefully restored.
+This picture-perfect 500-year-old castle has been carefully restored.
 The dark paneling, stone walls, and wide-planked floors are complemented by a luxurious mix of contemporary and antique furnishings.
 With stunning scenery and a river at the bottom of the garden, what more could you want?

 9. Dalhousie Castle